BD2KGenomics/toil-rnaseq-sc/README.md

 # Instructions

--
-- Download the repository.
+- Download and build kallisto_sc docker image from https://github.com/BD2KGenomics/cgl-docker-lib
-- Create a Python virtual environment in the repository.
+- Download this repository and create a Python virtualenv in it.
+- Run 'make prepare' and then 'make develop'
+- There may be errors if certain dependencies are missing, such as libcurl; if that is the case, a web search of the error text should yield a solution.

 # Acknowledgements